01-edu/public/subjects/pilot.en.md

 ### Instructions

-Write a go file so that the following program compile
+Write a `go` file so that the following program compiles.

 ### Usage